darold/pgtt/README.md

 pgtt.enabled
 ------------

-The extension can be enable / disable using this GUC, defaut is enabled.
+The extension can be enable / disable using this GUC, default is enabled.
 To disable the extension use:

 	SET pgtt.enabled TO off;